mo7amed3la2/laravel-achievements-and-badges-feature/README.md

 Put your Achievement class In Preferred place and make sure your class extends Achievements class that stored in app/contracts/Achievements.

-and you need to define some attributes and event trigger method. like
-# model that contain achievements table
-# modelProgress that contain achievement progress table
-# triggerUnlocked to set event you want to fire when achievemnt unlocked
+and you need to define some attributes and event trigger method. like `$model` that contain achievements table `$modelProgress` that contain achievement progress table `triggerUnlocked` to set event you want to fire when achievemnt unlocked Like
-Like

 ```php